Skip to Content

 Kiesha joined Siemens Foundation in 2006 as Program Coordinator and provided administrative support for the Siemens Foundation team.
 She was also responsible for assisting with coordination of Siemens scholarships and awards programs.Prior to joining Siemens, Kiesha was a Chargeback Analyst for Merrill Lynch.
 She also has several years of administrative and customer service experience.Kiesha received a bachelor’s degree in Philosophy from Rutgers University, New Brunswick, NJ.

-Laura has a Bachelor of Arts degree in Journalism and Media Studies and a Master of Arts degree in Communication and Information Studies from Rutgers University.
-She has experience working in communications and corporate social responsibility at Johnson & Johnson in Brussels, Belgium.
-She has also worked in television production, marketing and public relations.
+Laura Schneebacher has a BA in Journalism and Media Studies and an MA in Communication and Information Studies from Rutgers University.
+She has international experience working in communications and corporate social responsibility, and experience in other business functions such as marketing and media relations.

 Laura is Program Specialist for the Siemens Foundation, where she manages the Siemens Competition in Math, Science & Technology, the Siemens Science Day program and the Siemens Scholar Alumni Network.
 In addition to these programs, she also manages internal and external communications projects.

 Educational Relations Manager

 Chanika Colbert is the Educational Relations Manager for the Siemens Foundation where she is responsible for managing public relations and educational outreach to both internal and external audiences to broaden the Siemens Foundation’s reach within the United States.
 She plays a role in expanding the scope of science education-related media and community outreach for the Siemens Foundation by working with partners in the STEM educational outreach community.